 When Laser Printers Make Sense at Home

 Laser printers make sense if you mostly print documents and only occasional photos.
-If your main goal is photos, use inkjet instead.
+If your main goal is photos, use an inkjet instead.

 When a Laser Printer Is the Right Choice for Photos